w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ### Set of articles
 {:.ap}

-If carousel items are have a lot of complex content, other elements can be used for the carousel framework.
+If carousel items have a lot of complex content, other elements can be used for the carousel framework.
 For example, HTML5 provides the `<article>` element, which is useful for carousels with items that are independent pieces of content.
 Make sure to provide headings for each article.
 The example below shows the use of `<article>` elements to represent a carousel.

 {::nomarkdown}
 <%= code_start %>